brudnak/hosted-tenant-rancher/README.md

 A `config.yml` file should be present at the root of the repository, alongside this `README.md`.
 If running locally, ensure it matches the following template, replacing placeholders with your actual values.
 If running in Jenkins, paste this YAML into the job.

+You can test with latest, alpha or stable.
+Just change the rancher.repository_url to what you need.

+More details about repository_url here: https://ranchermanager.docs.rancher.com/getting-started/installation-and-upgrade/resources/choose-a-rancher-version#helm-chart-repositories

 ```yml
 s3:
   bucket: name-of-your-s3-bucket-that-you-already-have-created